 Different Types of PBX and PABX

 There are different types of PABX and PBX systems, each type having a particular strength and weakness.
-As a result, businesses may maximize their systems differently, depending on the business’s size, available resources, and the average number of callers.
+As a result, businesses can maximize their systems differently, depending on the business’s size, available resources, and the average number of callers.
 Consider the pros and cons of the following types first before you settle on a particular PBX or PABX system:

 IP PBX

-The advent of the Internet led telecommunications experts to integrate Internet protocol to PBX.
+The advent of the Internet led telecommunications experts to integrate Internet protocol into PBX.
 As the name suggests, Internet Protocol Private Branch Exchange (IP PBX) enhances the traditional telephone switchboard by using Internet connectivity to link calls between:

 - Traditional telephone users